-The history of the construction of this world-famous palace is linked to the curse of a saint, who in anger gave a curse to famine and epidemic to the Rathore dynasty here, after which Jodhpur faced famine for three consecutive years in the 1920s Was.
+The history of the construction of this world-famous palace is linked to the curse of a saint, who in anger gave a curse to famine and epidemic to the Rathore dynasty here, after which Jodhpur faced famine for three consecutive years in the 1920s.

 Due to the famine, the local people urged the then King Umaid Singh to provide employment after which the king decided to build a grand palace for which he called and assigned the famous architect Henry von Lanchester to plan it.

-After which the construction of this palace started in the year 1928 and it started to be built very slowly because it was giving the local people an opportunity to deal with the famine, after the famine ended in the year 1943, this palace also It was ready.
+After which the construction of this palace started in the year 1928 and it started to be built very slowly because it gave the local people an opportunity to deal with the famine, After the famine ended in the year 1943, this palace also It was also ready.
 So it took more than 16 years to build this palace.

 Local people were used to building this palace, which numbered about 2,000 to 3,000.

-Umaid Bhawan Palace is one of the largest and most expensive palaces in India, built on an area of about 26acres of land with 15 acres of gardens.
-It includes a throne room, private meeting hall, court hall, banquet hall, private dining hall, ballroom, library, indoor swimming pool and etc. The cost of its construction was about 11 million rupees, which was a huge cost at that time.
+Umaid Bhawan Palace is one of the largest and most expensive palaces in India, built on an area of about 26 acres of land with 15 acres of gardens.
+It includes a throne room, private meeting hall, court hall, banquet hall, private dining hall, ballroom, library, indoor swimming pool, etc. The cost of its construction was about 11 million rupees, which was a huge cost at that time.

 The view of this palace made of marble and sandstone attracts tourists especially.
 Watches and paintings of the ancient era are preserved even today in the museum of this palace.
 The memorial has 347 rooms, several courtyards, and a large banquet hall that can easily seat 300 people.

 This palace was used for the use of the erstwhile Jodhpur royal family.
 This is one such twentieth-century palace, built under the flood relief project.
-Due to which the flood-affected people got employment.
-This opulent edifice built of sandstone is now the residence of former rulers, one part of which runs a hotel and the other part houses a museum.
+Due to this, the flood-affected people got employment.
+This opulent edifice built of sandstone is now the residence of former rulers, one part of which runs a hotel, and the other part houses a museum.

 The palace was built by carving sandstone.
 During the construction of the palace, spices were not used to bind stones.
 This uniqueness attracts a large number of tourists to this palace.
 The architect of this beautiful palace was Henry Vaughan, an Englishman.